Kong/docs.konghq.com/app/docs/0.1.1beta-2/about/how.md

 The Proxy Server listens on two ports, that by default are:

 * Port `8000`, that will be used to process the API requests.
-* Port `8001`, called **admin API port**, provides the Kong's admin RESTful API that you can use to operate Kong, and should be private and firewalled.
+* Port `8001`, called **Admin API port**, provides the Kong's RESTful Admin API that you can use to operate Kong, and should be private and firewalled.

 You can use the **admin port** to configure Kong, create new users, installing or removing plugins, and a handful of other operations.
 Since you will be using a RESTful API to operate Kong, it is also extremely easy to integrate Kong with existing systems.